-Also known as water in the brain, hydrocephalus in the pediatric population occurs due to the accumulation of spinal fluid within the brain.
+Also known as water in the brain, hydrocephalus in the pediatric population occurs due to the accumulation of cerebrospinal fluid (CSF) within the brain.

-It is an extremely dangerous condition that arises due to a hydrodynamic disturbance in the flow, formation, and/or absorption of cerebrospinal fluid (CSF).
+Hydrocephalus is an extremely dangerous condition that arises due to a hydrodynamic disturbance in the flow, formation, and/or absorption of CSF.
 Most cases are fatal if left untreated.

 Hydrocephalus in the general population has a bimodal peak in terms of incidence.
 The first is seen in infancy and tends to be related to congenital malformations.
 The second peak occurs in adulthood after the sixth decade of life.

-Once produced by the choroid plexus, CSF flows sequentially through the lateral ventricle, interventricular foramen of Monro, then the third ventricle, the Sylvius cerebral aqueduct, the fourth ventricle, the Luschka lateral foramina, the Magendie medial foramen, the subarachnoid space, and arachnoid granulation followed by the dural sinus before finally being reabsorbed into venous drainage.
+Once produced by the choroid plexus, CSF flows sequentially through the lateral ventricle, interventricular foramen of Monro, third ventricle, Sylvius cerebral aqueduct, fourth ventricle, Luschka lateral foramina, Magendie medial foramen, subarachnoid space, and the arachnoid granulation, followed by the dural sinus before finally being reabsorbed into venous drainage.

-The cycle of production, flow, and absorption is rather orderly and ensures a protective environment within the CNS in addition to maintaining the balance of the nutrients and salts it contains.
+The cycle of production, flow, and absorption of CSF is rather orderly and ensures a protective environment within the CNS in addition to maintaining the balance of the nutrients and salts it contains therein.
 Any disruption to any component of the cycle may have deleterious consequences.

-The signs of hydrocephalus as well as the symptoms may vary depending on the age of onset.
-In infants, the changes that may be noted are an unusually big head that rapidly increases in size with a bulging fontanel, also known as a soft spot, at the top of the head.
-These infants may experience physical symptoms such as vomiting, poor feeding, sleepiness, seizures, ‘sun-setting of the eyes’ (i.e., downward fixation of the eyes), and significant deficits in muscle strength and tone as well as growth.
+The signs of hydrocephalus, as well as the symptoms, may vary depending on the age of onset.
+In infants, the changes that may be noted are an unusually large head that rapidly increases in size with a bulging fontanel, also known as a soft spot, at the top of the head.
+These infants may experience physical symptoms such as vomiting, poor feeding, sleepiness, seizures, ‘sun-setting of the eyes’ (i.e., downward fixation of the eyes), and significant deficits in muscle strength and tone, as well as growth.

-Toddlers and older children may present with an abnormally larger head and similar physical symptoms seen in infants as well as unstable balance, poor coordination, and great difficulty staying awake or being aroused from sleeping.
+Toddlers and older children may present with an abnormally larger head and similar physical symptoms that are often seen in infants, as well as unstable balance, poor coordination, and great difficulty staying awake or being aroused from sleeping.
 They may also exhibit cognitive and behavioral changes with a decline in academic performance, irritability, and personality changes.

-Surgery is mostly the only option once a diagnosis of hydrocephalus has been made.
-The surgery done depends on the cause of the disruption to the CSF hydrodynamics.
+Surgery is typically the only treatment option for hydrocephalus once a diagnosis has been made.
+The type of surgery that will be performed depends on the cause of the disruption to the CSF hydrodynamics.
 If there is a mass causing obstruction to the flow of CSF and it can be surgically removed, then this is done.